 Tests for men

-For a man to be fertile, the testicles must produce enough healthy sperm, and the sperm must be ejaculated effectively into the woman's vagina and be able to travel to the egg.
+For a man to be fertile, the testicles must produce enough healthy sperm, and the sperm must be ejaculated effectively into the woman's vagina and be able to travel to and fertilize the egg.
 Tests for male infertility attempt to determine whether any of these processes are impaired.

 You may have a general physical exam.
 This includes an examination of your genitals.
 Specific fertility tests may include: